"The Ultimate Fighter," the reality show that brought fighters together in a home, is on ESPN and ESPN+.

 Memorable anecdote: In this season's coach's challenge Cormier and Miocic face off in a hockey shootout competition with the help of the Vegas Golden Knights.
 Despite barely being able to skate, Cormier wins the competition.

 Must-see fight of the season: Brad Katona vs Bryce Mitchell, TUF 27 semifinal

 Season 28: Heavy Hitters (Watch here)

 Storyline: This season features fighters in the UFC's heaviest weight classes for each gender: women's featherweight and heavyweight.
-Robert Whittaker and Kelvin Gastelum, the show's coaches, are former The Ultimate Fighter winners themselves and were expected to face each other for the UFC middleweight championship at UFC 234, but Whittaker had to pull out due to an emergency surgery.
+Robert Whittaker and Kelvin Gastelum, the show's coaches, are former TUF winners themselves and were expected to face each other for the UFC middleweight championship at UFC 234, but Whittaker had to pull out due to an emergency surgery.

 Coaches: Robert Whittaker, Kelvin Gastelum